djordje200179/Niski/README.md

 	- `memmove`

 ### I/O devices
-To be able to communicate with the external devices, present on the FPGA development board
-(buzzer, leds, seven-segment displays, etc.), drivers are needed.
+In order to facilitate communication with external devices on the FPGA development board (such as the buzzer, LEDs, 7-segment displays, LCD, etc.), drivers are essential.
-Currently, the following header files and functions are fully implemented:
+At present, the following header files and functions have been fully implemented:
 - __devices/buzzer.h__
 	- `buzzer_on`
 	- `buzzer_off`